christsven/H.E.A.T/ruleset/H.E.A.T.md

 ***

-#### Bangalores
+#### Explosives

 ![bangalore image](./ressources/bangalore.excalidraw.png)

 ##### Introduction

-Invented even before World War 1, these long torpedoes are used to blow holes or clear mines from a safe cover, even while under fire.
-Prominently featured in "Saving Private Ryan" to blow holes in razor wire fortifications.
+Used to blow holes or clear mines from a safe cover, even while under fire.
+Youre imagination is the limit!

 ##### Gameplay

-Bangalores serve a multitude of roles:
+Explosive kits serve a multitude of roles:

 | Example situation | Example  |
 | :--- | :--- |